horaciovelvetine/horaciovelvetine/docs/self.md

     rails db:seed
 4) In a seperate terminal in the parent directory concurrently run: to compile the JS needed. bin/webpack-dev-server
-5) Run: To begin the developement server locally (Alternatively you can just run this step, on the first startup it will aut compile the JS which is happening above explicitly in step 4) rails server <-or-> rails s
+5) Run: To begin the developement server locally rails server <-or-> rails s

 ## Notes Etc